10 Ways to Conserve Water for a Sustainable Living

 Instead of washing your fruits and vegetables in running water, rinse them in a bowl of water.
 This water is not ideal for drinking or personal use, but you can use it to water your plants.
 The EPA explains how to recycle and reuse water sustainably.

 With small steps, we can make a big difference to ensure our planet stays healthy and habitable.
-Contact your local Culligan Man for even more ways to save water.
+Contact your local Culligan Water expert for even more ways to save water.